neoforged/Documentation/docs/items/interactions.md

 ---
-description: This article explains the code paths Minecraft takes when left-clicking, right-clicking or middle-clicking with or without an item.
+description: What code paths Minecraft takes when left-clicking, right-clicking or middle-clicking with or without an item.
 sidebar_position: 2
 ---
 # Interactions